hectorfhurtado/rule-of-thumb-zemoga/README.md

 In order to run this project, please install all the dependencies as outlined in **Setup** below, then bundle the application as commented in **Running bundled application** section.
 In the browser go to http://localhost:3000.

-All mocked data is coming from `data.json` file located in the project root folder (there is a copy of this file inside `public/data.json` in case the initial data is needed).
+All mocked data is coming from `public/data.json` file (there is a copy of this file in the root project as `data.json` in case the initial data is needed).
 This data populates the Pinia store and is updated every time a vote is performed.
 For this, I'm using a couple of API endpoints inside `server/api` folder.

 There are only two components for handling all the cards and cards layout inside `components/` folder.